 Bean to Cup Coffee machines : These have the ability to make coffee as good as any espresso machine or pro barista.
 Most can even be used good plug and play, the standard distributor settings will be good enough for anyon, just take it out of the box and go.

 But fans on the bean to cup machine, will tell you the best thing is the ability to customise every aspect of their coffees.
+For more on how bean to cup machines work and their level of customising.

 From the size you want your beans ground, to the length of the brew.
 You really can make the perfect cup of coffee in the comfort of your own home.